ossf/package-manager-best-practices/review/npm.md

         1. To run tests, run [`npm
            install-ci-test`](https://docs.npmjs.com/cli/v8/commands/npm-install-ci-test).

-    1. If you need to run a CLI package `tool-cli` from the registry:
+    1. If you need to run a CLI package from the registry, ensure the package is a part of your package.json and package-lock.json before reaching the automated environment.

-        1. Always declare it via a "wrapper" manifest file:
-           ```json
-           {
-             "name": "wrapper-tool-cli",
-             "version": "1.0.0",
-             "dependencies": {
-               "tool-cli": "4.1.1"
-             }
-           }
-           ```

-        1. ***Locally*** generate the corresponding lock file via `npm install --package-lock-only`

-        1. Commit both files to the repository:

 1. If a project is a CLI application (`main` entry in the manifest file), developers may publish a shrinkwrap.json.